 Collision and comprehensive coverages follow the car

-Collision and comprehensive auto insurance policies, which pay to repair or replace your vehicle if it is damaged in a collision, stolen, or damaged by natural disaster, also follow your vehicle.
+Collision and comprehensive auto insurance policies, which pay to repair or replace your vehicle if it is damaged in a crash, stolen, or damaged by a natural disaster, also follow your vehicle.

-Your friend may have collision coverage of their own, but it doesn’t apply to your vehicle.
-This is because it wouldn’t be fair for his insurer to have to pay for the total loss of a luxury vehicle if their auto insurance premiums are based on a compact car.
+Your friend may have their own collision coverage, but it doesn’t apply to your vehicle.
+This is because it wouldn’t be fair for his insurer to pay for the total loss of a luxury vehicle if their auto insurance premiums are based on a compact car.

 Your friend may get surcharged by their own insurance company for any ticket that lands on their driving record, but the claims for your car go through your policy.